Skip to main content

 Within certain industries, the new rule only applies for management work or work that requires knowledge at the highest or intermediate level.
 The industries are the following: construction, agriculture, forestry and horticulture, cleaning (including window cleaning), hotel and catering as well as the carriage of goods by road.

-10. Can remote work be carried out from your country?
+10. Can remote work be carried out from Denmark?

 Yes, remote work can be carried out without immigration implication during a legal stay in Denmark or on a procedural stay if it is relating to your continued employment abroad.
 No productive work can be carried out for a Danish entity.